 3 V-A-R Steps

-Having a conversation that includes three elements — Validate, Appreciate, and Refer — is a way to listen to someone you care about and help them cope or bounce back.
+Having a conversation that includes three elements — Validate, Appreciate, and Refer — is a way to listen to someone you care about and help them cope.
 It’s an approach that could make all the difference to that person and help prevent a crisis.

 1. Validate their feelings